 I spent hours watching them, and them watching me, taking photos of the detailed hands, and recording their vocalizations.
 They were so interesting!
 And very cheeky.
 So cheeky in fact, they shat on me, an sometimes even unexpectedly threw it at me from high above.
 All I could do was laugh every time.
 These monkeys have really good aim!
 The family system is apparent and impressive.
 And talk about males with testosterone!
 Wow.
 The care given to young is incredible.
 Watching each effortless movement through the enormous trees above was better than watching any human acrobats I’ve ever seen.
 I’ve been to Costa Rica a couple times now.
 And each time this mammal is a highlight for me.
 The Howlers continue to face a very sad fate in Costa Rica though.
 But I’ll talk about that another time.
 For now, I’ll just sit here writing, with a huge smile on my face and laughing out loud as I reflect on how cheeky the Howler monkeys truly are.

 My "True North" is exploring and connecting to my surroundings, and people.
-Through sharing compelling stories and listening we become informed, and inspired.
+Through listening and sharing compelling stories we become informed, and inspired.
 I ask the hard questions to ignite change.

-If you're ready to be a part of needed change, contact me.
+If you're ready to be a part of long overdue needed change, contact me.

 Nell View all posts by New Vistas Media